 8. Dig Your Own Hot Pool On A Stunning Beach

-Where else in the world can you stroll onto a beautiful beach with a spade tucked under your arm and dig yourself your own hot pool complete with stunning beach views?
+Where else in the world can you stroll onto a beautiful beach with a spade tucked under your arm and dig yourself into your own hot pool, complete with stunning beach views?

 Hot Water Beach is the world-renowned golden sand beach located on the eastern coast of the Coromandel Peninsula and is hugely popular with both locals and overseas tourists.